FREQUENTLY ASKED QUESTIONS

 How many staff maintain current CPR and First Aid certification?

-The state of Massachusetts only requires two staff members to maintain current CPR and First Aid certification.
-Do not assume every staff member is current with their certification.
+The state of Massachusetts requires one adult per classroom to maintain current CPR and First Aid certification.
+At Cornerstone our entire staff maintains current CPR/1st Aid.

 Who provides classroom coverage if a teacher misses school due to illness?